top of page

 This makes donations to Fernandina Wins, Inc. tax deductible as per IRS rules.

 We operate with financial transparency.
 No Board member receives a salary or other compensation except for an occasional expense reimbursement.
-We use donations to fund our digital communication platforms and for professional fees, including legal and marketing.
+We use donations to fund our digital communication platforms and for professional fees, including lobbying, legal and marketing.

 Read our 2024 Financial Statement and Reimbursement Expense Detail.